 Public art is an instrumental feature that can be used to create a connection between the public and any particular project or space.
 Public art makes spaces more interesting, helps to distinguish one place from another by creating landmarks that are easily recognizable, and creates a unique shopping, working or living environment.
 Art also revitalizes public spaces and makes them more welcoming.
 By enhancing the overall quality of a project and giving it a unique character, public art increases a project's value.
-The following public art requirements and guidelines shall apply to all construction within the Project Site, as further described below:
+Unless otherwise provided by Development Agreement or ordinance approved by the City for any Planning Area or portion thereof, or satisfied by provision of other unique project features, as determined by the Community Development Director, Tethe following public art requirements and guidelines shall apply to all construction within the Project Site, as further described below: